Characterizing Supernova Host Galaxies with FrankenBlast: A Scalable Tool for Transient Host Galaxy Association, Photometry, and Stellar Population Modeling: Stellar Population Modeling

 For cases when there is missing photometry, we simply do the same nearest neighbor SED search as just described to determine fiducial photometry in the missing bands.
 We then build a Kernel Density Estimator (KDE) from these SEDs, which we weight by the inverse of their Euclidean distances to the host's observed photometry.
 Similar to our methods for handling noisy data, we draw samples from the KDE and fit each sample and the observed data with baseline SBI, averaging over the posteriors.
 Finally, in the case where there is both missing and noisy data, we use a combination of the two previously described methods.
 For these final three cases (noisy data, missing data, and noisy and missing data), we follow the recommendation from \citet{wlv+2023} and draw 50 samples of each noisy and/or missing band and produce 50 posterior samples per draw (totally 2500 posterior draws).
 We similarly pull 2500 posterior draws for the fits that do not have missing or noisy data, for uniformity in our sampling.
 We refer the reader to \citet{wlv+2023} for more details on these methods and the \texttt{SBI++} infrastructure.

 As discussed in Section \ref{sec:training}, we employ the spec-$z$ \texttt{SBI++} model when a host has a spectroscopic redshift or a well constrained photometric redshift.
-For our spectroscopically classified SN sample, we use the SN spectroscopic redshift as the host redshift, and we fit all hosts with the spec-$z$ model.
+For our spectroscopically classified SN sample, we use the best-reported SN redshifts reported on TNS, which are almost always based on host galaxy spectral lines (and thus represent the host redshift), and we fit all hosts with the spec-$z$ model.
 For the photometrically-classified SN sample, we pull redshift estimates from GLADE, the \textit{Dark Energy Spectroscopic Instrument} (DESI; \citealt{DESI}) survey, DECaLS \citep{Zhou2021}, and Pan-STARRS \citep{PanSTARRS}.
 All redshifts from GLADE and DESI are spectroscopic.
-Given the proven accuracy of the DECaLS photometric redshift estimator \citep{Zhou2021}\footnote{\citet{Zhou2021} reports a mean deviation of the photometric redshift to the spectroscopic redshift of 0.02 for galaxies with $z_\textrm{mag} < 21$~mag and $0.05-0.1$ for $z_\textrm{mag} > 21$~mag.}, we assume that their redshifts are good enough for use in our spec-$z$ model.
+Given the proven accuracy of the DECaLS photometric redshift estimator \citep{Zhou2021}\footnote{\citet{Zhou2021} reports a mean deviation of the photometric redshift to the spectroscopic redshift of 0.02 for galaxies with $z_\textrm{mag} < 21$~mag and $0.05-0.1$ for $z_\textrm{mag} > 21$~mag.
+We note that 98\% of spectroscopic SN hosts and 90\% of our photometric SN hosts have $r<21$~mag, thus majority of photometric redshifts we have collected from DECaLS should be sufficient for use in our spec-$z$ model.}, we assume that their redshifts are good enough for use in our spec-$z$ model.
 We assume that any Pan-STARRS redshifts with uncertainty $<0.02$ are suitable to use in our spec-$z$ model.
 In all other cases, we use our photo-$z$ model.
 We note that only $\approx12\%$ of photometrically-classified SN hosts are fit with the photo-$z$ model.

 In total, we are able to get \texttt{SBI++} fits, and thus stellar population properties, for 9262 hosts.
 We find that the fits failed for the other 1891 hosts with photometry due to the hosts not having optical photometry (preventing a fit altogether) or having sparse and noisy photometry.
 The breakdown of spectroscopically versus photometrically classified transients, and their SN classification, with SED fits is shown in Figure~\ref{fig:sample}.
 In the following subsection, we discuss accuracy of our SED-fitting techniques as well as comparisons to \texttt{Prospector} SED fits with a Bayesian approach.
 We point the reader to Sections \ref{sec:specvphot} and \ref{sec:transientcompare} for an overview of our stellar population modeling results.